Article Badge Image

 If you plan to keep your fund shares for six or more years, consider buying A Shares.

-B Shares may not be the best choice for either a short timeline or a long one.
+B Shares may not be the best choice for either a short or long timeline.

 If you sell within six years, you’ll pay a sales charge, and you will also pay higher annual expenses than you would pay for A Shares.